virt-manager/virt-manager/man/virt-xml.rst

     have been stored in the guest configuration during installation and virt-xml will retrieve it from there automatically.

-    Use the command "osinfo-query os" to get the list of the accepted OS variants.
+    Use the command ``virt-xml --os-variant list`` to get the list of the accepted OS variants.
+See ``osinfo-query os`` for even more output.

     See virt-install(1) documentation for more details about ``--os-variant``